elcapykkzxd/NavPathX/Docs.md

 └── NavPathX                (ModuleScript - The main module)

 Workspace/
-└── PathWaypoints           (Folder - Contains visual waypoints during runtime)
+└── PathWaypoints           (Folder - Contains visual waypoints during runtime, if you use Non-Humanoid edition dont use any workspace folder or create a new personalized one in your AI script)

 ReplicatedStorage/
 └── WaypointTemplate/